Work outdoors, make a difference, and make a better future for yourself at Mile High Youth Corps.

 This is not like other jobs.
 We are a grassroots organization that is committed to providing training, mentorship, and opportunities to youth.

-Spend a summer being supported by supervisors who care about your development, peers that are passionate about nature, and a real community.
+Spend this fall being supported by supervisors who care about your development, peers that are passionate about nature, and a real community.
 Who knows where this could lead you?

-Join us for our 2021 Summer of Service (SOS) program!
-SOS is a team-based, 12 or 14 week-long program for individuals between the ages 18-24.
-SOS participants (called Corpsmembers) serve on environmental stewardship projects on public lands throughout the Southern Front Range region.
+Join us for our 2022 Fall Trail or Forestry Program!
+The Fall Trail or Forestry Program is a team-based, 13 week-long program for individuals between the ages 18-24.
+Trail or Forestry participants (called Corpsmembers) serve on environmental stewardship projects on public lands throughout the Denver metro area.
 Corpsmembers will be enrolled in AmeriCorps—a national community service program.
-This means, get paid $960 biweekly while doing what you love and earn a scholarship at the same time!
+This means you will get paid $960 biweekly while doing what you love and earning a $1,678.57 scholarship at the same time!
+The total compensation including biweekly pay and AmeriCorps Education Award is $7,918.57.

 About Mile High Youth Corp